CephalofairGames/merc-packs-faq/index.md

 ### General Note - Loot vs Money Tokens

 If a mechanic refers to loot tokens or money tokens, it can refer to either, based on what exists in the campaign.
-Any time you are supposed to return a Frosthaven loot token to a scenario, you must also place one of your loot cards (except for the random item) back in the loot deck, and then shuffle it.
+Any time you are supposed to return a Frosthaven loot token to a scenario, you must also place one of your loot cards (except for the random item) back to the top of the loot deck.

 ![divider-narrow](/assets/images/divider2.png)